 “ditch the notion that your website has to be elegant.
 Beautiful websites that don’t function well have high bounce rates.
 And, they don’t convert well.”

-This is something we often come across in the clients we work with at our West Midlands web design agency.
+This is something we often come across in the clients we work with at our Birmingham, West Midlands website design agency.
 They tend to fall into one of two camps: